ALLAN-DIP/baseline_bots/src/baseline_bots/bots/RL/pytorch_DRL/README.md

 ## Results

 It's extremely difficult to reproduce results for Reinforcement Learning algorithms.
-Due to different settings, e.g., random seed and hyper parameters etc, you might get different results compared with the followings.
+Due to different settings, e.g., random seed and hyper parameters etc, you might get different results compared with the following.

 ### A2C